ltuijnder/MasterThesis/SecondSemester/MarkDownFiles/.ipynb_checkpoints/LogBook-checkpoint.md

 We should however becarefull in the case of ridgeregression since there the interpretation of the terms again changes !
 And thus is not scale inviariant!.

+Total hours: 8 (ish)

 ## 24/1/20

 On this I did nothing really directly towards the master thesis itself but I learned the platform JupyterLab and started playing around with it.
 This is the IDE I'm planning to use for my master thesis in the future.

 I also am again reading in the bayesian inference book since I want to maybe start doing bayesian inference on the data.

+Total hours: a couple

 ## 25/1/20

+The creation of these logbooks and the References and a thinking about the GoalLeastSquare.

+Pushed then also these changes onto github

+Total hours: 3

+## 27/1/20

+In the last hour of the day I thinked about how to implement the generation and fitting of the data.

+Total hours: 1

+## 28/1/20

+Implemented DataGen.ipynb.
+In this notebook I started on working the class structure "Data" from which I thought I would derive everything.

+I succeeded in making the code, and made something very general that could generate data based on previous data.

+Total hours: 6 (ish)

+## 29/1/20

+On this day I realised on what I created in "DataGen.ipynb" was to general and actually not suitable for time generations as I first thought.
+This gave me a mild discouragment on to work any further that day.

+Later that evening I worked a small hour or so on a new scheme on how I wanted to construct the timeseries generation.

+Total hours: 2

+## 30/1/20

+On this day with now a more fresh mind I started working further out on how I would want to tackle the timegeneration.
+I have thought out on how to do the time generation and I also have thought about how to do the Least Square fit.

+In general I also realised that I should not just start coding but first have a solid idea of what I want to code such that I code effectifly and do not waste a few days like just happend.

+This day I didn't work that much (couple of hours) more like really thinking that actually doing stuff

+Total hours: 2

+## 31/1/20

+I started coding the timeseries code.
+I just wanted to do this in the morning because in the afternoon I wanted to work on my assistent job.
+So I endedup working 3 hours on it.

+I managed to code the parent class _Timeseries_, which is capable of generating a timeseries for any general set of differential equations.
+This was tested with an example of the harmonic oscillator which worked fine.

+I then ran into a problem of for the General Lotka Volterra (GLV) on how to code this.
+Since generating the data centered or uncenterd results in different model parameters.
+I didn't think through on how I wanted to manage the different model parameters for just GLV.

+Do I want to generate a seperate class for this?
+Or do I want to manage it with flags, which is ok if it just stays to these two extensions but if it is going to be more then it becomes cumbersome.
+On the other hand putting it different classes results in copys of the same code. -> So maybe again doing an inherentance is the solution, but I should think about that again.
+And I should first more think about it analytically on what is really the difference between the two on paper.
+And also immediatly just think about the higher orders.

+Total hours: 3

+# February 2020

+## 5/2/20

+I first updated the logbook, since I forgot a few days before.

+At 10am I had a discussion with prof. Sophie on the standing of the thesis and discussion on PHD.
+This is what I got out of it: